jonathancdays/QA-Wolf-Take-Home/Project-README.md

 - **Learning Curve**: Requires understanding of utility-first CSS methodology.
 - **Verbose HTML**: Can lead to bloated HTML files with numerous classes.

-### HTMX

-**Positives**:

-- **Server-Driven UI**: Enables dynamic interactions without writing JavaScript, leveraging HTML attributes.
-- **Simplified Development**: Reduces the need for complex frontend frameworks by handling HTTP requests directly in the HTML.

-**Trade-offs**:

-- **Limited Flexibility**: May not be suitable for highly interactive applications requiring extensive client-side logic.
-- **Dependency on HTML**: Tightly couples logic with HTML, which can become cumbersome for large projects.

 ### Playwright